 JAK inhibitors function by inhibiting the activity of one or more of the Janus kinase family of enzymes (JAK1, JAK2, JAK3, TYK2) that play a key role in cytokine signaling.
 Inhibiting these JAK enzymes interferes with the JAK/STAT signaling pathway and, in turn, modulates the activity of a wide range of pro-inflammatory cytokines.
 JAK inhibitors are currently approved for the treatment of rheumatoid arthritis and myelofibrosis and have demonstrated therapeutic benefit for patients with ulcerative colitis.
 However, these products are known to have side effects based on their systemic exposure.
 Our goal is to develop an orally administered, intestinally restricted pan-JAK inhibitor specifically designed to distribute adequately and predominantly to the tissues of the intestinal tract, treating inflammation in those tissues while minimizing systemic exposure.
 We are focused on utilizing targeted JAK inhibitors for potential treatment of a range of inflammatory intestinal diseases, including ulcerative colitis.
+TD-1473 is our lead JAK inhibitor, and we are preparing to initiate a large induction and maintenance study in ulcerative colitis with this compound in 2018.
+TD-3504 is a back-up compound.

-Phase 1 Single Ascending Dose (SAD) and Multiple Ascending Dose (MAD) Studies safety and tolerability of single ascending and multiple ascending doses of TD-1473 in healthy volunteers.
+Phase 1 Single Ascending Dose (SAD) and Multiple Ascending Dose (MAD) Studies

+In June 2016, we completed a Phase 1 clinical study of TD-1473, an internally-discovered JAK inhibitor that has demonstrated a high affinity for each of the JAK family of enzymes.
+The primary objective of the study was to evaluate the safety and tolerability of single ascending and multiple ascending doses of TD-1473 in healthy volunteers.
 A key secondary objective of the trial was to characterize the pharmacokinetics of TD-1473, including the determination of the amount of TD-1473 that entered systemic circulation following oral administration.
 Data from the study demonstrated TD-1473 to be generally well tolerated.
 Study results also demonstrated that systemic exposures of TD-1473 were low relative to that reported for tofacitinib, a JAK inhibitor currently in development for ulcerative colitis.
 At steady state, the plasma exposures of TD-1473 were significantly lower than the plasma exposure of tofacitinib.